matthiasn/WebComponents-Polymer-Resources/README.md

 * **[Here’s the difference between Polymer and Angular](http://www.binpress.com/blog/2014/06/26/polymer-vs-angular/)**

 ### Videos
-* **[Google I/O 2014 - Unlock the next era of UI development with Polymer](https://www.youtube.com/watch?v=HKrYfrAzqFA)** - Great intro by Rob Dodson, he describes how to start working with custom components and compose them together into an application. ```<core-scroll-header-panel>``` is a really neat effect.
+* **[Google I/O 2014 - Unlock the next era of UI development with Polymer](https://www.youtube.com/watch?v=HKrYfrAzqFA)** - Great intro by Rob Dodson, he describes how to start working with custom components and compose them into an application. ```<core-scroll-header-panel>``` is a really neat effect.
 The super simple flexbox layout support is also awesome.
 * **[Introducing the Polymer Design tool](https://www.youtube.com/watch?v=djQh8XKRzRg)**

 ## X-Tag